cyrup-ai/paraphym/benchmarks/candle-qwen3-baseline.md

 5. ✅ No hangs, deadlocks, or timeout issues **even with 20GB models**
 6. ✅ Scales perfectly from 1.7B to 32B parameters

-**DEFINITIVE PROOF: The 120+ second hang in Phi-4 (7.8GB) is 300-400x slower than expected and is ENTIRELY caused by paraphym_candle wrapper code bugs, NOT Candle or Metal!**
+**DEFINITIVE PROOF: The 120+ second hang in Phi-4 (7.8GB) is 300-400x slower than expected and is ENTIRELY caused by cyrup_candle wrapper code bugs, NOT Candle or Metal!**

 Model size comparison:
 - 1.7B (1.1GB): 0.36s load ← Works perfectly